MDeLuise/plant-it/online-resources/documentation/content/installation/configurations.md

     ```

 ##### Example of traefik deployment
-[This](https://github.com/MDeLuise/plant-it/discussions/119) is an example of deployment provider by a user using [traefik](https://traefik.io/traefik/):
+[This](https://github.com/MDeLuise/plant-it/discussions/119) is an example of deployment provider by @filcuk using [traefik](https://traefik.io/traefik/):
 ```
   plantit-fe:
     image: msdeluise/plant-it-frontend:latest